Direct Answer

 2. Pause after one useful phrase.

-3. Write the meaning in plain language.
+3. Write the meaning 意味Japanese: meaning; what the line is doing in context in plain language.

 4. Rewrite the phrase as something you might say.